Grigor6740/Arduino-PC-Monitor/README.md

 # Project Description

 Arduino PC Monitor is a real-time system performance dashboard powered by an Arduino R4 WiFi.
 It allows you to monitor your computer's vital statistics—such as CPU usage, clock speed, RAM and HDD/SSD memory consumption—on an external LCD screen.
+I am on laptop and I also added battery percentage.

 <img src="./images/Arduino_PC_Monitor.jpg" alt="Arduino_PC_Monitor" width="500" heigth="500" />